kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/event-system/index.md

 Each event has a different payload.
 The pipe handler function **must return a promise resolving to the received payload**.

+It is possible to register several pipes on the same event by calling several times the [Backend.pipe.register](/core/2/framework/classes/backend-pipe/register) method.

 ::: info
 When an event has more than one payload then only the first argument of the handler function must be returned. (e.g. [Generic Document Events](/core/2/framework/events/generic-document))
 :::